EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Fixing searching for xvideos
 - [] Huge code refactoring
 - [] Splitting functions into other .py files
-- [] Trying to optimize the UI performance with more threading and slower UI repainting
+- [x] Trying to optimize the UI performance with more threading and slower UI repainting
 - [] Supporting more websites
 - [x] Writing the thumbnail into the video metadata
 - [] Improving the sorting mechanism, to be less confusing
-- [] Entirely reworking the progressbars and progress reporting in general
+- []  --Entirely reworking the progressbars and progress reporting in general-- (Won't do that fr)
-- [] Fixing the errors with the playlist
+- [x] Fixing the errors with the playlist
 - [] Fixing file progress
-- [] Fixing the tag writing function
+- [x] Fixing the tag writing function
 - [] Entirely reworking the Layout, the UI design AND the Android Layout

 """